 - 1/4 cup pomegranate arils, plus extra for garnish

 - 4 scallions, thinly sliced, green and white parts

 - 1/4 large red onion, minced

-- several small inner stalks of celery, finely diced, with the green leafy parts
+- 3 stalks celery, (use thin inner stalks, finely diced, with the green leafy parts)

 - Toss all the salad ingredients together in a large bowl.